pulumi/docs/pulumi-hugo/themes/default/content/blog/pulumi-developer-workflow/index.md

 ## Cloud-native ... cloud developer environment?

 Besides our command line tools and the programming language of your choice, we need an editor to write our code with.
-Many practitioners are fluent with vim, Emacs, others turn to editors like VSCode, IntelliJ, and others.
+Many practitioners are fluent with Vim or Emacs; others turn to editors like VSCode, IntelliJ, and others.
 We are going to choose the GitHub Codespaces VSCode IDE for its deep integration with GitHub, and its convenience of requiring nothing from the user other than a web browser to use.

 If you are already familiar with GitHub Codespaces, then you might know what to expect next.
 If not, you are in for a treat, and yes that is right, we are *developing for the cloud, in the cloud, with the cloud*.